 - In the bowl of an electric mixer with the paddle attachment, cream butter, oil, and sugars.
 Add egg and vanilla and mix on low speed until combined.
 Slowly mix in dry ingredients.

 - Add oats and mix on low speed.
 Continue mixing on low speed and add zucchini.
 Mix until well combined.
+Stir in chocolate chips.

 - Scoop uniform balls onto cookie sheets.
 (I used a 2 tablespoon cookie scoop.)
 Bake 11-14 minutes until center of cookie no longer looks wet.
 Cool 10 minutes on cookie sheets before removing.